RowsPedals/RowsPedals/README.md

 - 👋 Hi, I’m @RowsPedals
 - 👀 I’m interested in ... finding a job!
 - 🌱 I’m currently learning ... as many basic concepts I need to do anything i want eventually
-- 💞️ I’m looking to collaborate on ... anything i possibly can (or mainly, want to :3)
+- 💞️ I’m looking to collaborate on ... anything i possibly can (or mainly, want to :p)
-- 📫 How to reach me ... uhhh idk im really kind of a hermit so if we become close with eachother I'll share my discord :p
+- 📫 How to reach me ... good question - I'm in need of dev friends so don't hesitate to ask for my discord (i dont wanna have it public really, and also im not sure theres a way to reach out to me personally on github anyway >.>'